Liberal Arts, AAS

-The Associate Degree of Arts and Science (AAS) equips students with foundational knowledge and skills including critical thinking, oral and written communication, and problem solving.
-These skills will set you up for success in your next endeavors, whether that’s continuing education or employment.
+The Associate Degree of Arts and Science in Liberal Arts (AAS) equips students with foundational knowledge and skills including critical thinking, oral and written communication, and problem solving.
+These skills set students up for success in their next endeavors, whether continuing education or pursuing employment.

-This 60-credit program allows students to complete most university general education requirements, explore areas of interest, and gain exposure to the breadth of topics included in the College of Letters and Science.
-Additionally, many bachelor’s programs consider students with an AAS degree to have satisfied their general education requirements.
+This 60-credit program allows students to complete all UW Core General Education Requirements, explore areas of interest, and gain exposure to the three substantive divisions in the College of Letters and Science (Humanities, Natural Science, and Social Science).
+Additionally, many Bachelor’s programs (and all of the UW System schools) will consider students with this AAS degree to have satisfied their general education requirements.
+The AAS does not allow completion of a major but can include one or more minors, certificates, and/or microcredentials, subject to relevant L&S policies on those programs.

-At UWM, the AAS degree is housed within the College of Letters and Science Academic Access Programing (AAP) unit.
-The AAP is also home to the First Year Bridge program.
-The AAS is not a direct entry program.
-It can however, be an option for baccalaureate students at UWM who wish to complete a degree, but decide not to complete a four-year degree.
+At UWM, the AAS in Liberal Arts degree is housed within the College of Letters and Science Academic Access Programing Division (AAP).
+The AAP is also home to the First Year Bridge and FLEX AAS programs as well as the Bachelor of Arts in General Letters.
+Direct entry to the AAS degree is strictly limited to the Flex and First Year Bridge programs.
+Additionally, the AAS may be an option for online or face-to-face baccalaureate students at UWM who wish to complete a degree, but decide not to complete a Bachelor's degree.

 Requirements